MooersLab/tmux-rocks/README.md

 Enter this command to kill all tmux servers: `tmux kill-servers` and try again with a clean slate.

 ## bashed-tmux
-The repo [bashed-tmux]() has a bash script demonstrating how to automate the launching of about twenty customized tmux sessions in five tabs of iterm2 and the opening of several files, applications, and a webpage.
+The repo [bashed-tmux](https://github.com/MooersLab/tmux-bashed) has a bash script demonstrating how to automate the launching of about twenty customized tmux panes in five tabs of iterm2 and the opening of several files, applications, and a webpage.
 This can ease the start of your daily routine.